MattithyahuData/Kaggle-API-Data-Import/README.md

 [**Anaconda Packages:**](requirements.txt)
 **kaggle,pandas**

-* You may be wondering where my .kaggle folder is containing my API token.
+* You may be wondering where the .kaggle folder is containing my API token.
 It's in another directory.